-Editor’s Note (2/20/20): At the February 19 Democratic presidential primary debate, Senator Bernie Sanders of Vermont and other candidates promoted a Green New Deal as the way to reduce carbon emissions and expand jobs.
+Editor’s Note (10/8/20): At the October 7 vice presidential debate, Kamala Harris and Mike Pence tussled over the Green New Deal.
 Several proposals have fallen under that banner.
 How many jobs would one of them create?
 What kinds of jobs?
-Scientific American has exclusive, detailed data on these questions.
+Scientific American has detailed data on these questions.

 Political candidates in the U.S. have been announcing plans to address climate change at a record pace.
 With the mounting recognition of local, national and global threats, they want to show they are ready to act.
 At the same time, elected officials are releasing various forms of carbon tax legislation.
 These initiatives are rekindling debate about how much of a price to put on carbon and what effects the options would have on the environment and the economy.

 Increasingly, the action plans and tax proposals cite estimates of their employment impacts.
 Among Democratic presidential primary candidates, for example, Senator Elizabeth Warren of Massachusetts claims that her plan would create 1.2 million jobs in green manufacturing, while former vice president Joe Biden and Senator Bernie Sanders of Vermont say their proposals would provide jobs in the 10-million-to-20-million range.
 At the other extreme, President Donald Trump has claimed that nationwide climate-change policies would be “totally disastrous, job-killing.”